 There is no better time to let your inner-decorator come out than the beginning of a new school year.
-While planning my classroom space this summer, Pinterest’s classroom décor boards flashed before my eyes.
+While planning my classroom space this summer, the colorful classroom boards on Pinterest flashed before my eyes.
 I envisioned my room as a homey, color coordinated, earth-toned space a Pottery Barn stylist would envy.
 Then I remembered my classroom was a rather small, cinder-block rectangle adorned with white laminate cabinets and teal counters, and my budget was more Target and Dollar Tree than Pottery Barn.
 Curse you, reality!

 What I did realize was that without spending a lot of money or time, I could still create a warm and welcoming environment that would serve my students well.
 This week, I’ll share with you how I set up my classroom in less than three hours leaving me more time to spend planning lessons and enjoying my family during these last days of summer.